arcus-azure/arcus.security/docs/preview/03-Features/secrets/general.md

 });
 ```

 ⚠ Make sure that you only call the `GetSecret` and `GetRawSecret` extension on `ISecretProvider` implementations that also implement the `ISyncSecretProvider` interface.
-The [Arcus secret store](../secret-store/index.md) automatically makes sure that you can use this extension on any injected `ISecretProvider` but when no secret provider is registered that supports synchronous secret retrieval, an `NotSupportedException` will be thrown nonetheless.
+The [Arcus secret store](../secret-store/index.md) automatically makes sure that you can use this extension on any injected `ISecretProvider` but when no secret provider is registered that supports synchronous secret retrieval, a `NotSupportedException` will be thrown nonetheless.

 # Caching Secrets
 Some secret providers recommend to cache secrets for a while to avoid hitting the service limitations.